- Paid Traffic Manifesto

 - Comments & Questions

-Shawn and I have been discussing the idea of this course since October 2018.
+Shawn and I had been discussing the idea of this course since October 2018.
 “You create the course,” I said, “and I’ll publish it under our TLB-brand.”

 This was initially over email.
 Shawn’s response was almost immediate — an enthusiastic, “yes!”